View Other Content

 Dom at last

 2018 – We thumped Brighton & Hove Albion 4-0 at Anfield to secure fourth place in the League and a place in the following season’s UEFA Champions League, with Adam Lallana reaching a century of League appearances for the reds.
 Mohamed Salah scored his 32nd League goal of the season, a record in a 38-game Premier League campaign for any club.
 Dejan Lovren also headed in before the break, with Dominic Solanke finally bagging his first reds goal in his 27th and last game for the club.
-Andrew Robertson completed the scoring late on with his first for the reds.
+Andrew Robertson completed the scoring late on with his first for the reds, with Danny Ings making his 25th and final Liverpool appearance.

 Gary Mac departs